 2. Good directivity

-For example, when measuring the distance between the earth and the moon, the laser can be used to aim at the lunar laser reflector hundreds of thousands of kilometers away;
+This means that the laser has a small divergence angle after emission, resulting in a straighter optical path.
+For instance, when measuring the distance between Earth and the Moon, a laser can be aimed at the lunar laser reflector located hundreds of thousands of kilometers away.

 Laser aiming at the moon for ranging

 This means that the high concentration of laser energy results in higher brightness compared to ordinary light.

 The aforementioned characteristics of laser, also known as the “opponent,” make it highly detrimental to the human eye.

 The eye’s aggregative properties increase its sensitivity to laser light by 100,000 times that of the skin.
 When laser light enters the eye, it focuses on the retina through the refractive medium, leading to an energy density increase of over 10,000 times compared to the energy density on the cornea.

 Even low levels of laser energy can cause permanent damage to the cornea or retina.
 Laser eye injury can result in a sudden flash, followed by a light spot or shadow of varying colors and sizes, and may cause varying degrees of vision loss, temporary blindness, or photophobia.